 Most members of the U-M community receive an eight-digit identification number—your U-M ID or UMID.
 It is also sometimes called the Emplid (employee ID) or entity ID.
 The UMID number remains with you as an identifier throughout your connection to the university, even if your affiliation changes (for example, from student to alumni) or if you have multiple affiliations (for example, alumni and staff).

 You receive your UMID when you become affiliated with the university.
 For example, you receive a UMID when you become a student or when you are hired.
 Your UMID is sent to you through email as part of the admissions or hiring process.
+Alumni who attended U-M before 1995 may not have a UMID.

 - It is printed on the front of your Mcard.